Copyright © 2020 W3C® (MIT, ERCIM, Keio, Beihang). W3C liability, trademark and permissive document license rules apply.

 visualization, or displaying web content at specific points on the

 media timeline.
-However, the use of setInterval()
+However, the use of setInterval() or

-for media synchronized rendering
+requestAnimationFrame() for media synchronized rendering

 is CPU intensive.